Axinom/cpix/Readme.md

 Supported platforms are:

-* .NET Framework 4.6.2 and newer.
+* Any platform that supports .NET Standard 2.0.

 Features
 ========